Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Each Peer **MUST** have a unique identifier within the Group, this identifier is called the PeerID.
 The PeerID is determined by at least one element from the subject field [@!RFC5280, section 4.1.2.6] of an X.509 certificate.
 Each Group **MUST** define which element(s) of the subject field of the X.509 certificate act as PeerID.
 The TA(s) issuing the certificates must ensure that PeerID is always the same for a Peer in each issued certificate for said Peer.

+### Peer name

+Each Peer **MUST** have a human-readable name which can be used to identify a Peer.
+Unlike the PeerID the name does not have to be unique.
+The name of Peer is determined by an element in the subject field [@!RFC5280, section 4.1.2.6] of an X.509 certificate.
+The Group **MUST** define which element of the subject field is used.

 ### TLS configuration

 Connections between Inways, Outways, Managers and the Directory of a Group are mTLS connections based on X.509 certificates as defined in [@!RFC5280].